seraogianluca/GIAR/docs/Design.md

 A user can search a game by name using the search bar on the top of the homepage.

 A user can browse a list of games choosing one of these filters: platform, year or genre.
-The user can sort the list of the games by date, name or rating.
+The user can sort the list of the games by name or rating.
 A user can browse the top rated games per platform.

 A user can access a specific page for every game that contains all the information about it and on which a user can rate the game.

 A user has two personal lists: MyGames and WishList.
 The first is referred to the games that the user has bought, the second is a list of games that the user want to buy in the future.
 The user can add a game in one of these lists from the specific page of the game, and delete one game from a list accessing to the relative section.

-Administrator is a special user who can insert, modify and delete games from the system.
-Administrator doesn't have the possibility to rate a game or have a list of personal games.
+An Administrator is a special user who can insert, modify and delete games from the system.
+An Administrator doesn't have the possibility to rate a game or have a list of personal games.

-Administrator can also see information about users' games preferences grouped by country and how many users added a game in the Wishlists or in MyGames lists.
+An Administrator can also see information about users' games preferences grouped by country and how many users added a game in the Wishlists or in MyGames lists.

 ## 2. Actors of the system